TomPace101/nanopore_diffusion/notes.md

 If you put it in `postproc`, it will hold potentially a lot of duplicate data.
 You could store just the newly generated data in `postproc`, I guess, but that complicates handling the data, as you always have to put them back together.
+The answer is the following:
+- don't alter the files in `solutions`, but add new files in `postproc` instead
+- when possible, only put new data in `postproc`; don't duplicate
+- it won't always be possible.
+Some duplication is ok.

+I think a script-based approach is probably best.
+But we can provide objects to support those scripts.
+For example, we should distinguish between scripts that generate data for plots and then scripts that generate actual plots.
+Then, you also need doit tasks for these scripts.
+And those tasks have to include the script arguments, so it can identify input and output files.

+Alternatively, we could try the "module" approach.
+Just like for the simulators,
+there's a generic class,
+subclasses that are set up for particular purposes, and also data that is loaded.
+In this case, both "control" data and the data output by the simulation.
+Also, customization modules could be used in place of scripts.
+We're actually pretty close to this approach already, aren't we?

+Customization adds methods.
+In the simulators, we have a list of commands that can include such methods.
+So we'd need something similar here.
+The plots already have this: prepfunctions and plotfunctions.
+And in fact, prepfunctions is intended as a way of setting up new data.

+So what's the bigger pattern we have here?
+The one that applies to mesh generation, simulation, collecting, and plotting.
+The object is initialized from yaml.
+The yaml can direct the object where to load data from, and where to obtain new methods.
+The object is set up in order to locate all its input and output files, to predict if it's state has changed.
+Then it's action is executed.
+(Or if it's state won't have changed, this isn't necessary.)
+This action can include one (or more) command sequence(s).
+Basically, these are sets of commands that can be run at different points in time.
+- prepcommands are run to set up data series before plotting
+- plotcommands are run after the series have been added to the axis
+- loaddata commands are run during simulator initialization
+- dataextraction commands are run after the simulation is complete
+- datasteps commands are run more than once during a simulation, after each iteration (or some multiple thereof)

+The post-processing yaml is different from the simulators in that one yaml file contains information to instantiate 3 different classes: collectors, collection plots, and model plots.
+The mesh generation is different from the simulators in that one yaml file contains data used by several different steps in the process.

+But here's some things that can help: customization allows new plotfunctions and prepfunctions for plotting.
+For collection, we could have a command list which can add columns.
+Customizaton adds to the available methods.

+This means we need to organize the customizations a little more.

+An Actor is initialized from a subclass of common.ParameterSet.
+Actors know how to:
+- load their customizations from data in the ParameterSet
+- process a command list in the ParameterSet

+ParameterSets know what Actor to try to initialize based on their own data.
+Or do all instances of a given ParameterSet subclass initialize the same subclass of Actor?
+Probably not.

+(This also argues for breaking up common.py, as discussed elsewhere.)

+Is there ever a time when you _won't_ run an Actor once initialized?
+And yet they can't just be functions: we need the attributes and methods.
+But maybe they don't need the "complete" classmethod.
+Is there ever a time when you want an Actor loaded and ready to run, but not to run it?
+Prototyping and debugging?
+That's not a good enough reason.
+Really, what we want is to be able to set up the proper hooks, to allow the right methods (custom or otherwise) to be called at the right time.

 _TODO_ refactor simulator data output
 What's in an attribute, what's in info, and what's in results?